UnderSet/underset.github.io/index.md

 Hi.
 This is my little corner on the Internet, I guess.

 [I have a blog.
-I occasionally post.](https://underset.github.io/blog) I do Garry's Mod scripting from time to time.
+I occasionally post.](https://underset.github.io/blog) I do Garry's Mod (and also some other Lua) scripting from time to time.
 But these days you'll likely catch me playing Yakuza or something more often than not.

 - My projects, both ones I'm proud about and ones I'm *not* proud about:
   - *To be added, but here's some I guess*
+  - [**`MomoHTMLEditor`**](https://github.com/UnderSet/MomoHTMLEditor): C# tool to create content in _Blue Archive_ MomoTalk style
   - [**`gmcaptions`**](https://github.com/UnderSet/gmcaptions): CC/subtitle rendering in Garry's Mod with Lua
     - I had to write a (bad) text parser for this.
 It was not fun.
 (Granted, I barely knew what I was doing.)
   - [**`beatrun-legacy`**](https://github.com/UnderSet/beatrun-legacy): Pre-fullbody version of datae's Beatrun gamemode with extracted source code